Haoying0822/modHelper/README.md

 - Reddit bot - automated replies to posts looking for modules' telegroup links on r/NUS.
 - Telegram bot - random matching for students based on requirements for project mates (based on module) and study buddies (based on faculty).

+Test our project here: http://t.me/ModHelper_Bot
+If you have any questions, feel free to contact @francium_xzf on telegram:)